chandanhpcic/docs/source/manual/how-tos/maxmind_geo_ip.rst

 ##########
-OPNsense
+Reticen8
 ##########

-In OPNsense, goto Firewall:Aliases and select the GeoIP settings tab.
+In Reticen8, goto Firewall:Aliases and select the GeoIP settings tab.
 Enter the URL you have created into the URL box and click Apply.

 Once you have set up the Maxmind credentials if you have not created a GeoIP alias you will need to do so.
 Instructions on how to create the alias(es) can be found in the Firewall->Aliases section of this wiki.